mcknightlabs/rtmup/_posts/2017-7-24-addiction.md

 <p>Avoiding this addiction doesn't require you to avoid all technology.
 It doesn't require you to rail against the modern world and its growing number of conveniences.</p>

-<p>It simply means that you recognize technology's double-edged nature and retain the healthy ability to say no sometimes.
-It's the ability to keep your phone in your pocket and your eyes not locked onto a screen.</p>
+<p>It simply means that you recognize technology's double-edged nature and retain the healthy ability to say no sometimes – to keep your phone in your pocket and your eyes off a screen.</p>

 <blockquote>
 Few of us want these technologies banned or regulated by ham-fisted government officials.
 These tools connect us to each other and make life more enjoyable.
 We live in a tremendous age of technological advancement but as Sophocles said over 2,000 years ago, “nothing vast enters the lives of mortals without a curse.”
 The Internet is indeed something vast.
 Now it’s up to us to figure out how to deal with the downsides of these technologies while enjoying their benefits.